PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 `$ErrorActionPreference` variable for native commands.

 - The value will default to `Ignore` for compatibility with existing behavior.
-- For non-zero exit codes and except for the value 'Ignore', an `ErrorRecord` will be added to `$Error` that wraps the exit code and the command executed that returned the exit code.
+- For non-zero exit codes and except for the value `Ignore`, an `ErrorRecord` will be added to `$Error` that wraps the exit code and the command executed that returned the exit code.
 - Initially, only the existing values of `$ErrorActionPreference` will be supported.
 - The set of values may be extended later to include `MatchErrorActionPreference`, which should